josh-shen/DynamicWallpaper/README.md

 # Windows Dynamic Wallpaper
-Script to change windows desktop wallpaper depending on time of day
+PowerShell script to change windows desktop wallpaper depending on time of day

+## Setup
+Install the packages in `requirements.txt`

-Include the path to the wallpaper directory and wallpaper image paths in config.ps1
+Include the path to the wallpaper directory and wallpaper image paths in `config.ps1`

-Add this script to Task Scheduler to run as often as needed
+Add the full path of the PowerShell script to `script.vbs`

+## Task Scheduler
+Create a new task in Task Scheduler and use these Actions configurations
+- Program/script: `wscript.exe`
+- Add arguments (optional): `[full path of script.vbs]`